-- 1. In the menu bar, select "File > Import Repository". - 2.
-Navigate to the network directory.
+- 1. In the menu bar, select "File > Import Repository". - Navigate to the network directory.
 Select a .psarch file.

-The "Load and Manage Repository" dialog opens.

-3. Select a repository file and confirm with "Load".
+The "Load and Manage Repository" dialog opens. - 3.
+Select a repository file and click "Load".

 The repository is opened and displayed in the project tree.